K12 Twitter and Social Networking Business

 Use near: immediately before a location (or a zip code) plus within: immediately before a distance measurement to find tweets sent within a certain distance of a location.
 Example: near:NYC within:15mi will find tweets sent within 15 miles of "NYC".

 The Library of Congress Archives All Tweets announced it had signed an agreement with the microblogging service Twitter to archive all public tweets sent since the service began in 2006.
-I spoke with Martha Anderson, the director of the National Digital Information Infrastructure and Preservation Program at the Library of Congress, about the project and how it fits into the library's digital-archiving efforts.
-She warned me when we got started that her department had a cumbersome name.
+I spoke with Martha Anderson, the director of the National Digital Information Infrastructure and Preservation Program at the Library of Congress.
+As of 2013 nothing is going to be done to makd this archive searchable because they don't have the technology to support the effort.

 If you are a Twitter user and want to get your account verified, there is this User Verification form you can fill, but the chances that you will get a Verified Account badge are very low unless you are a famous personality or work at Twitter.
 To get your Twitter account Verified, just log in to your Twitter account, fill the Account Verification Request form and submit it.
 See what a verified account looks like